mitunkantipaul/Bread-Mold-Detection/README.md

-# Global_Wheat_Detection
+# Bread Mold Detection
-wheat detection using YoloV5 from ultralytics
+Bread Mold Detection using YoloV5 from ultralytics